grassroot72/SMAMP/README.md

 ### *Performance Turning*

-To improve performance of microservices, Redis server can be added as the cache.
+To improve performance of microservices, multiple workers which provide the same microservices can be put together.

+In addition to use multiple workers, Redis server can be added as the cache.
 For DB services, Redis server can also be applied to improve **read** performace.

 If Titanic Pattern is used in SMAMP, some recommendations can be adopted.